Miso-0/flutter_ozow/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_ozow.svg)](https://pub.dev/packages/flutter_ozow)

-Flutter Ozow is a Flutter package that simplifies the integration of the Ozow payment gateway into your Flutter apps.
+Flutter_ozow is a Flutter package that simplifies the integration of the Ozow payment gateway into your Flutter apps.
 Utilizing the [webview_flutter](https://pub.dev/packages/webview_flutter) package, it loads the Ozow payment portal directly within your app for a seamless user experience.

 ## Features